 South Australia’s capital city Adelaide is well worth putting on your list of places to visit in Australia.
 It’s surrounded by parklands and has space and room to breathe, which you don’t get in Melbourne and Sydney.
+Luckily, this post includes the best things to do in Adelaide Australia.

 Adelaide offers travellers a great experience whether you’re looking for an Aussie beach holiday, want to see kangaroos and koalas, or try some of Australia’s best wines.
-It has a friendly and laid back vibe.
+It has a friendly and laid-back vibe.

 There are accommodation options from five-star hotels to hostels.
 There are even campgrounds within 15 minutes from the city centre.
 For families or solo travellers, Adelaide is an excellent destination for exploring a part of Australia many visitors overlook.